HELP! A hacker is pretending to be me!

 In addition to fraud prevention, a BIMI record validates a company’s logo in Gmail.

 Your business could have the most beautiful website on the whole World Wide Web.
 If left Unprotected, emails are a prime target for hackers to steal money.

 In 2019, 24,000 email scams cost businesses $1.7 billion, per FBI’s 2019 Internet Crime Report.

 Subscribe to Blog via Email

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.

-check out our article: How to get rid of those missing image errors “null” in Mac Mail and iOS email signatures
+Wonder why “null” images replace your logo in Mac Mail and iOS email signatures?
+See our article: How to get rid of those missing image errors “null” in Mac Mail and iOS email signatures

 We can help you secure your email and DNS records remotely.
 Contact us from your iPhone by clicking the link or call 615-800-7288.